4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 	- This was risky/bold as the brand had to be at the number one spot when the users searched for the place

 # Search Engine Optimization
+Working
+- Content is published
+- Crawlers review the page
+- Search engines index the pages
+- Page meets the required criteria if so, it will show up in the search results
+	- Meeting the criteria
+		- Right media/type of content.
+The keyword should match what is being searched up i.e. if the keyword is recipe then the first target result should be the recipe page of your website
+		- Content freshness.
+For news/forums it is best to ensure that the content is updated/posted regularly especially for news based content
+		- Location.
+Same as time-sensitive content
+Use
+- Focuses on improving website's organic presence in search results
+	- Done by optimizing what shows up in SERPs
+	- Keywords are words/phrases your target audience searches for
+	- Improvements will signal search engines to rank the website higher as it provides the data that was looked for
+- SEM, focuses on improving both organic/paid results.
+Using this leads to results being shown at both the top/bottom of the search results

+Involves
+- Keyword research
+- Content creation and optimization
+- Technical optimization
+- Link building

+Improvements
+- Navigational: User searches for specific website
+- Informational: User searches for information on a certain topic
+- Commercial Investigation: Researches options for a product/service
+- Transactional: User searches for a specific product or brand

 # Creativity in digital media